-(b) A field umpire must take specified positions on the field as demanded by the positioning of baserunners.
-A field umpire is expected to:
+(b) A field umpire must take specified positions on the field as demanded by the positioning of base runners.
+A field umpires is expected to:

-(1) Make all decisions on the bases except those specifically reserved to the home plate umpire
+(1) make all decisions on the bases except those specifically reserved to the home plate umpire

-(2) Take concurrent jurisdiction with the home plate umpire in calling "Time," etc.
+(2) take concurrent jurisdiction with the home plate umpire in calling "Time," etc.

-(3) Assist the home plate umpire in every manner in enforcing the rules and shall maintain equal authority with the home plate umpire in enforcing the rules and maintaining discipline.
+(3) assist the home plate umpire in every manner in enforcing the rules and shall maintain equal authority with the home plate umpire in enforcing the rules and maintaining discipline.

-(c) If different decisions are made on one play by different umpires, the umpires must consult with no manager, coach, or parent present.
+(c) If different decisions are made on one play by different umpires, the umpires must not consult with managers, coaches or parents present for the game.

-After consultation, the plate umpire shall announce which decision shall prevail, based on which umpire was in the best position and which decision was most likely correct.
+After consultation, the plate umpire shall announce which decision shall prevail based on which umpire was in the best position and which decision was correct.
 Umpires are encouraged to also consult the Lead Official or other league official in an attempt to make the proper call.
 Play shall proceed as if only the final decision had been made.

-(a) The umpire shall report to the Vice President of Baseball Operations within 24 hours after the end of a game all violations of rules and other incidents worthy of comment, including the ejection of any manager, coach, player, parent or fan and the reasons for the ejection.
+(a) The umpire shall report to the Vice President of Baseball Operations within twenty-four hours after the end of a game all violations of rules and other incidents worthy of comment, including the ejection of any manager, coach, player, parent or fan and the reasons for the ejection.
 An Incident Report must be submitted.